CoelAllen/CoelAllen/README.md

 ### Hi there 👋

 My name is Coel Allen.
 I am currently a freelance developer working on several projects.
-Getting here was wuite a journey and I followed an extremely varied career path.
+Getting here was quite a journey and I followed an extremely varied career path.
 I have worked in grocery stores and restaurants, been a security guard and a USPS mail handler, I've made coffee and weighed bolts at a hardware manufacturer.
 But none of these fields quite scratched that itch.

 I spent the last 8 years in restaurant management and running a spirits distributor.
 Making menus, updating websites and running spreadsheets made me I fall in love with the tech-side of those industries.
 A friend recommended software development, combining my passions for technology and creative problem solving.